 And if that's the case, then it ought to be, as I've always been saying, either shut down or pause till we get some accountability for the abuses you described.

-What went on there in the Obama administration was history.
+What went on during the Obama administration was history.

 What's going on now is a crisis because it's still happening and targeting the president improperly.